dwaan/homebridge-adb/README.md

 ## Prerequisite

-* Install Homebridge (and Homebridge UI X if you want) and this plugins
+* Install Homebridge (and Homebridge UI X if you want, this plugin support web configuration over there) and this plugins
 	```
 	sudo npm install -g --unsafe-perm homebridge homebridge-adb
 	```